Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 ![](img/04.png){ width=300px }
 7. You should now see the VM in the upper left corner and a description of the configured system.
 ![](img/05_edited.png){ width=500px }
 8. Select the VM and press `Start`.
-When asked for a password use `vagrant` to login.
+When asked for a password use `vagrant` to log in.
 	- The VM will show you a popup right after the first login regarding an upgrade to "Ubuntu 22.04".
 You can safely click on `Dont Upgrade` and continue with the next steps.